romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 Note that `min`, `max`, and `email` have no effect on the migration, these methods are only for validation that we will use later.

-`Porm` will probably gain a feature of auto-generated migrations in the future, but for now, they are written manually.
+`Orchid ORM` will probably gain a feature of auto-generated migrations in the future, but for now, they are written manually.

 ## writing tests for registering user endpoint